kennethdavidbuck/ember-start/README.md

 The **/release** directory will contain your production-ready code

 ##Thank You
-A big thank-you goes out to sgterban, who authored ember-grunt.
+A big thank-you goes out to the Ember team, and also to sgterban, who authored ember-grunt.
 This is my variation of the work they started, and from which a large portion of this README has been derived.